Yoosh94/Zendesk-TicketViewer/README.md

 ### How to run my Program

-1. Fork my repo and navigate to TicketViewer --> TicketViewer.sln and double click
+1. Download or clone my repo and navigate to TicketViewer --> TicketViewer.sln and double click
 2. Once opened in Visual Studio click the green play button which will have the name of a browser next to it.

 ### How to run unit tests in Visual Studio